No Tags Found!

 From India, Kolkata

-I just spoke to HR of the organization and now he is telling that I have to pay 69 days of notice period recovery as well as I was terminated after 21 days since the 1st absconding email was sent.
-My question is that can an organization put a recovery for notice while they terminated me due to absconding.
-They now know that I was arrested and was in JC for 75 days.
+I just spoke to HR of the organization, and now he is telling me that I have to pay 69 days of notice period recovery.
+Additionally, I was terminated after 21 days since the 1st absconding email was sent.
+My question is, can an organization impose a recovery for notice when they terminated me due to absconding?
+They are now aware that I was arrested and spent 75 days in JC.
 Kindly suggest.

 From India